 This is when fluid collects in the abdomen.
 It causes swelling and pressure, which can be uncomfortable and make you feel breathless.
-Your doctor will inject a local anaesthetic into the abdomen and then insert a needle to take a sample of the fluid.
-This is called paracentesis or ascitic tap.
+If you have ascites, your doctor may inject a local anaesthetic into the abdomen and then insert a needle to take a sample of the fluid.
+This is called a paracentesis or ascitic tap.

 Sometimes, to make you feel more comfortable, the doctor will remove the remaining fluid from your abdomen.
 It will take a few hours for all the fluid to drain into a drainage bag.

-Listen to a podcast on Coping with a Cancer Diagnosis
+Listen to our podcast on Coping with a Cancer Diagnosis